fastai/course-v3/docs/deployment_kubernetes_docker.md

 # Kubernetes Deployment

-In this guide, you will deploy the pet classification model from lesson one as a REST API server to a Kubernetes cluster using BentoML.
+This guide demonstrates how to deploy the pet classification model from lesson one as a REST API server to a Kubernetes cluster using BentoML.

 ## Setup

+Before starting this tutorial, make sure you have the following:

-1. A Kubernetes enabled cluster or machine.
+* A Kubernetes enabled cluster or machine.
     * This guide uses Kubernetes' recommend learning environment, `minikube`.
     `minikube` installation: https://kubernetes.io/docs/setup/learning-environment/minikube/
     * learn more about kubernetes installation: https://kubernetes.io/docs/setup/